Kites For Peace

 The charity group that participated in the festival became well known as the “Zimbabwe Cares Network”, a network of community organisations and charity initiatives all working to the betterment of society in Zimbabwe.
 Now with over 120 organizations, and over 5000 members currently using and interacting through the social media platform, the impact of this network is immeasurable.
 Membership for organisations is free and only requires proof of registration.
 It is coordinated by an enthusiastic group of volunteers and is now one of the projects of the Kites for Peace movement.

-Visited 1358 times, 2 Visits today
+Visited 1720 times, 1 Visit today

 Posted in Associations & NGOs in Zimbabwe and Associations in Zimbabwe